 ![]() |

-Here's a variation on the theme but the girl is still out front. |
+Here's a variation on the theme but the girls are still the draw. | |

 Here are a some of my favorite Digests: